jshim2705/Nature-Adventure-Learning/README.md

 # Nature Adventure Learning

 ## Submitted To
-Hack For Humanity Hackathon 2024
+The Hack For Humanity Hackathon 2024